 I found a list from a local universities agricultural program that says what is in season for my state.
 I use this and the EWG list to determine what I get.

-Himalayan salt works well, too.
+Himalayan salt works well, too, but because it is a rock salt, there are more impurities in it.
 The point is to get non iodized salt.

 Let me know in the comments below if you have any questions.